-314 of the 590 people were black or black Asian.
-The HSAB is pleased that people from across all the different communities in Harrow made contact about abuse last year.
+The numbers show that people from across all the different communities in Harrow made contact about abuse last year.

-What type of abuse were people worried about?
+What type of abuse were people most worried about?

-145 people were worried about financial abuse(to do with their money)
+111 people were worried about financial abuse(to do with their money)

-156 people were worried about physical abuse (hitting, pushing, slapping, punching)
+101 people were worried about physicalabuse (hitting, pushing, slapping, punching)

-193 people were worried about neglect (not being looked after properly by someone else - for example a care worker)
+181 people were worried about

+neglect (not being looked after properly

+by someone else - for example a

+care worker)

-154 people were worried about emotional/psychological abuse (for example - being made fun of because of their disability)
+99 people were worried about emotional/psychological abuse (for example - being made fun of because of their disability)